01mf02/jq-lang-spec/impl.md

   `jq` 1.8.1,
   gojq 0.12.18, and
   jaq revision 80a0dc0.
+  The accompanying material for this article includes the benchmark data, the used version of jaq, as well as ujq.
 ]
 on a number of programming language interpreters written in the jq language: